Björk: Environmental activism in Iceland

 Björk has also taken an interest in environmental issues in Iceland.
 In 2004, she took part in the Hætta concert in Reykjavík, organised in protest against the building of Alcoa aluminium smelters in the country, which would make Iceland the biggest smelter in Europe.
 She founded the organisation Náttúra, which aims to promote Icelandic nature and grassroots industries.
 In October 2008, Björk wrote an article for The Times about the Icelandic economy and provided her opinion on the proposed use of natural resources to rescue the country from debt.
-In collaboration with Audur Capital, she set up a venture capital fund titled BJÖRK to support the creation of sustainable industries in Iceland.
+In collaboration with Auður Capital, she set up a venture capital fund titled BJÖRK to support the creation of sustainable industries in Iceland.

 In 2008, Björk wrote the foreword to the English translation of Andri Snær Magnason's bestseller book titled Dreamland – A Self Help Manual For A Frightened Nation.
 On 21 May 2010, Björk wrote an open letter in The Reykjavík Grapevine calling on the Icelandic government to "do everything in its power to revoke the contracts with Magma Energy", the Canadian company that owns Icelandic geothermal company HS Orka.

 In 2014, Björk helped to organise Stopp, Let's Protect the Park, an event organised to raise money and awareness for the preservation of Icelandic nature.
 This included a show at Harpa Concert Hall, at which she performed three songs.
 The concert initially raised $310,000 and went on to raise £3 million overall, with plans to use the money to establish a national park.

-In 2022, Bjork stated her reasoning for going back to Iceland was because of America's gun violence.
+In 2022, Björk stated her reasoning for going back to Iceland was because of gun violence in the United States.